NeilCannon/omnibus/README.md

 What if I want to write a value to an external API? update(T value) allows you to pass a value for update to a Provider

+What if I want more than one object of a given class on the Bus?
+If you really need this, you can publish & subscribe using a channelId String.
+An alternative is to create a few wrapper classes for the different values.